 Oran B. Hesterman, PhD

-Before launching Fair Food Network, Hesterman led the W.K.
-Kellogg Foundation’s Integrated Farming Systems and Food & Society programs, during which time he seeded the local food systems movement with more than $200 million in investments.
-Prior to his work in philanthropy and nonprofits, Hesterman researched and taught forage and cropping systems management and sustainable agriculture at Michigan State University.
+Before launching Fair Food Network, Oran led the W.K.
+Kellogg Foundation’s Integrated Farming Systems and Food & Society programs, which seeded the local food systems movement with more than $200 million in investments.
+Prior to his work in the nonprofit sector, Oran researched and taught forage and cropping systems management and sustainable agriculture at Michigan State University.

-Hesterman is a native of Berkeley, California.
-He earned his bachelor’s and master’s degrees from the University of California – Davis.
-He completed his Ph.D. from the University of Minnesota in agronomy, plant genetics, and businesses administration.
-He lives with his wife Lucinda Kurtz in Ann Arbor, Michigan, where he still gets his hands dirty in his garden and at the potter’s wheel.
+Oran is a native of Berkeley, California.
+He earned his bachelor’s and master’s degrees from the University of California, Davis.
+He completed his PhD in agronomy, plant genetics, and business administration at the University of Minnesota.
+He lives with his wife, Lucinda Kurtz, and he still gets his hands dirty in his garden and at the potter’s wheel.

-Hesterman’s 2011 book, Fair Food: Growing a Healthy, Sustainable Food System for All, provides an inspiring guide to changing not only what we eat, but how food is grown, packaged, delivered, and sold.
-Fair Food was heralded by The New York Times as “an important, accessible book on a crucial subject” and is required reading at more than 25 colleges and universities across the country.
+Oran’s 2011 groundbreaking book, Fair Food: Growing a Healthy, Sustainable Food System for All, provides an inspiring guide to changing not only what we eat, but also how food is grown, packaged, delivered, and sold.
+It was heralded by The New York Times as “an important, accessible book on a crucial subject” and remains an important text at dozens of colleges and universities across the country.